RusticiSoftware/SCORMCloud_WordPressPlugin/scormcloud/readme.txt

 * Original Release.

 == Upgrade Notice ==

+= 1.1.7 =
+* Adding fixes for the non-user catalog launches and to prevent widget launch double-clicking (which could produce duplicate SCORM Cloud registrations).

 = 1.1.6 =
 * Fixes a bug database structure bug related to adding training to posts/pages.